mainawycliffe/npm-imported-packages-lens/README.md

 [Download from Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MainaWycliffe.view-package-on-npm)

-## The Ultimate tool for Developers
+## Learn more about a package being used in your codebase

+NPM has hundreds of thousands of packages, and sometimes we come across packages that we are not familiar with.
+This extension helps you learn more about a package being used in your codebase by providing links to the NPM package, Homepage, and Git Repository.

-This is the ultimate onboarding VS Code extension.
+NPM Imported Package Lens is the ultimate onboarding VS Code extension.
 When reading code, we sometimes come across JS/TS packages that are unfamiliar, with this extension, just hover on the imported package, and you will get information from NPM, about the current version of the extension being used, with links to the NPM package,Homepage and Git Repository.

 !["Screenshot"](./screenshots/screenshot.png)